• Key supplier to the NHS

 When is specialist seating used for rehabilitation?

-Typically, specialist seating will be used to help treat issues like mobility restrictions, poor balance, muscle weakness etc. Here are some common use cases:
+Typically, specialist seating will be used to help treat issues like mobility restrictions, poor balance, and muscle weakness.
+Here are some applications:

 • Recovery after a stroke